 How to Make a Palm Cross (Easy Palm Cross Instructions!)

-And in today’s post, I’m going to show you how to make a palm cross (the easy way!) with easy, step-by-step palm cross instructions anyone can follow.
+And in today’s post, I’m going to show you how to make a cross with palm leaves with easy, step-by-step instructions!

-Palm Sunday is a Christian holiday that commemorates Jesus’ triumphal entry into Jerusalem, right before his crucifixion.
+Palm Sunday (the Sunday immediately before Easter Sunday) is a Christian holiday that commemorates Jesus’ triumphal entry into Jerusalem before his crucifixion.

 At the original Palm Sunday (which we can read about in Matthew 21:1–11), many people spread their cloaks and palm branches on the road to prepare a path for Jesus as he entered the city where he would ultimately be crucified.

-Related Reading: 10 Meaningful Christian Easter Activities for Kids
+Related Reading: 10 Meaningful Christian Easter Crafts for Kids

 Want to share this fun Palm Cross craft with your Sunday School class, your kids, or your students at school?